Photo: Shutterstock / Leonid Andronov

 Public transport is the most widely used means of transport in towns.
 Schedules can be found at every bus/tram stop and in public transport stands.

 Tickets are usually sold either in buses or in newsstands, ticket machines, some bus stations or public transport kiosks.
 In principal cities, electronic SMS tickets are also available.
+Currently, there are also mobile applications for purchasing online travel tickets, and buying a ticket through the application is usually cheaper compared to using a ticket machine.
 The SMS ticket can be bought only from a telephone number assigned by a Slovak mobile operator.

 To buy an electronic SMS ticket send an empty SMS message or an SMS with one character to a number you can usually find imprinted somewhere on a bus, but here is also a shortlist for you: